SAP defers profit goal to build cloud business

 SAP said on Tuesday it now aimed to hit its operating margin goal of 35 percent in 2017 instead of 2015.
 The margin was 32.6 percent last year.

-The Walldorf, southern-Germany based company and global rivals such as IBM and Oracle are racing to meet surging demand for web-based software products.
+The Walldorf, southern-Germany based company and global rivals such as IBM (IBM.N) and Oracle ORCL.O are racing to meet surging demand for web-based software products.

-Known as cloud computing, this allows businesses to reduce their costs by ditching bulky servers for network-based software in their own offices and using remote data centers run by technology companies instead.
+Known as cloud computing, this allows businesses to reduce their costs by ditching bulky servers for network-based software in their own offices and using remote data centres run by technology companies instead.

 The global cloud services market last year grew by almost a fifth to an estimated $131 billion, according to research firm Gartner.
 IBM Markets Intelligence estimates the market could be as big as $200 billion by 2020.

-SAP's customers, which include Coca-Cola, McDonald's and Vodafone, are moving to cloud computing because there are no upfront costs for program licenses, dedicated hardware or installation, making them less vulnerable to any economic downturn.
+SAP's customers, which include Coca-Cola (KO.N), McDonald's (MCD.N) and Vodafone (VOD.L), are moving to cloud computing because there are no upfront costs for programme licenses, dedicated hardware or installation, making them less vulnerable to any economic downturn.

 Instead they pay smaller license fees over a longer period of time.
 For SAP, that means income from such services will be spread over more years in smaller chunks but will be easier to predict.